nevenjovanovic/latty-cts/docs/documentation.md

 * Instead of just using numbers, we used both the names of existing elements and their sequence in the document: instead of something like `2.6.2.2.6` we have `text.body.div2.div6.div2.div2.l6`
 * The latter urn fragment suggests something about the semantic relationships of the segments and can help a reader have a somewhat clearer understanding of this citation.

+## Creating the textgroup and work directories
-Next we used the xml:base attribute to create texgroup and work directories.
-The textgroup is a directory that contains works which belong to a single author or set of authors.
-We created a separate textgroup for each work by an anonymous author rather than put them all together in one textgroup.
-Inside each texgroup directory there is a work directory for each text in the text group.
+* We used the 'xml:base' attribute to create texgroup and work directories.
+* The textgroup is a directory that contains works which belong to a single author or set of authors.
+* We created a separate textgroup for each work by an anonymous author rather than put them all together in one textgroup.
+* Inside each texgroup directory there is a work directory for each work in the textgroup.
 There were no works with multiple editions in this collection, but our citation scheme does allow for this.
-Next we moved the files into their appropriate directories, we created cts xml files for each textgroup and each work.
+* We moved the files into their appropriate directories.
+* We created cts xml files for each textgroup and each work.
 The cts xml files contain metadata about the textgroup or work.

-(Add description of validation here)
+## Validation
+* We used Oxygen to ensure that are files are valid TEI xml.
+* The other schemas used to validate our files can be found [here](https://github.com/nevenjovanovic/latty-cts/tree/master/schemas)
+* In Oxygen we validated our collection against textgroup.rng file.
+This schema file contains additional rules about what can be in a textgroup
+* We did catch a problem with our files.
+We needed to declare the 'ti' namespace inside the textgroup.
+* Next we validated our collection against the [HookTest](https://github.com/Capitains/HookTest).
+* The HookTest validates the xml and directory structure.
+It also ensures that all urns are valid and are pointing in the right direction.